 Factor #2: Reliable eventing

-Factor #2 is to use an event system to manage the state of the app.
-Instead of writing long procedures which manipulate state in-memory and persist them in the database at the end, perform simple operations (for e.g. CRUD on a resource) that initiate events and persists them to an event log.
-The backend should listen (or be triggered) from this immutable event log.
+Factor #2 is to use an event system to invoke business logic.
+Instead of writing long procedures which manipulate state in-memory and persist them in the database at the end, perform simple operations (for e.g. CRUD on a resource) that generates events and pushes them to an event queue.
+It is recommended that the events be persisted in an event log to keep the entire history of state changes.
+The event system then delivers these events to business logic functions.
 The event system should have the following properties:

 - Atomic: Mutations to the application state should atomically create event(s).

-- Reliable: Events once emitted should be delivered (to any consumer) atleast once.
+- Reliable: Events should be delivered (to any consumer) with atleast-once guarantee.

 Traditional vs 3factor